Tokennn/Hangman/README - Hangman.md

 Installation system  : 🏗️

-    - Take the link to our Gitea repository and clone it in our VS-code file.  .
+    - Take the link to our Gitea repository and clone it in our VS-code file.

-    - Create 3 functions = Vertical, Horizontal, Diagonal.

 How to launch : 🏁